Data-driven Capacity Management

 Public service office: A public service office needs to plan its staff capacity for two shifts per day under queueing constraints on expected waiting time.
 Historical data over two years is available

-Data-Driven Capacity Management with Machine Learning: A Novel Approach and a Case-Study for a Public Service Office.
-(2018).
-105--115.
+Data-Driven Capacity Management with Machine Learning: A Novel Approach and a Case-Study for a Public Service Office in INFORMS International Conference on Service Science (2018).
+105–115.